-- How do I know when he&;s full?
+- How do I know when they&;s full?

 - What should I know about car and car seat safety?

-- How do I know that his crib is safe?
+- How do I know that their crib is safe?

 If you can bring your partner or another caregiver along to this appointment, you’ll have twice the brainpower to ask and answer questions and soak up all the baby knowledge your healthcare provider can give you.